agama-project/agama/doc/dbus_api.md

   .Agama.Storage1.DASD.manager
 ~~~

-Main object exported by the service `org.opensuse.Agama.Service`.
+Main object exported by the service `org.opensuse.Agama1`.
 This object implements the `org.freedesktop.DBus.ObjectManager` interface and should be used by clients to discover other objects.

 This object also implements generic interfaces to manage the service status, progress and validation.